-The other difference is that sodding requires a different set of tools to hydroseeding.
+The other difference is that sodding requires a different set of tools than hydroseeding.
 When manually laying sod pallets on your lawn, you’ll need a skid steer to move the sod pallets as you work your way around the bare lawn.
 After you lay the sod you’ll want to roll the lawn using a lawn roller such as the Brinly Lawn Roller or these roller alternatives.

 How long it takes

 The third difference is the time it takes to have a fully-grown lawn with lush greenery.
 With sodding, you’ll have an instantly beautiful lawn that’s ready for use as soon as the installation is done.
 How long does hydroseed take to grow in comparison?
-It could take between four-five weeks for the seeds to germinate.
+It could take between 4 to 5 weeks for the seeds to germinate.

 Lawn establishment via hydroseeding is more labor-intensive compared to sodding.
 With sodding, all you have to do is lay the sod, followed by the scheduled watering and mowing of the fully-grown grass.